MarkoMarjamaa/HA_Kobo/README.md

 ## 11. Then what?

 The interface and sensors are what I'm using currently.
 It will change when I need something else.
 Feel free to make your own versio of UI.
+Of course you don't have to have Home Assistant.
+Everything that can message via MQTT works.

 ![_P1270699](https://github.com/MarkoMarjamaa/HA_Kobo/assets/7473261/9b6e0e6c-343c-4de1-87db-d8688342e159)